chizzletaz/MSP2-TriviaQuiz/README.md

 - As a user, I want to save my score and see the high scores, so I challenge myself to play better.
 - As a user, I want to choose different game modes, so the game is more versatile.

-**developer stories:**
+### **developer stories:**
 - As a developer I want to give feedback and control to the users before, during and after the game, for a better playing experience.
 - As a developer I want to challenge the user, so they will come back and play some more.
 - As a developer I want my users to be able to play on all devices.

 ## **Scope level**
-Considering that I don’t have enough experience and therefore insight into how much time it costs and how difficult implementing some features are, I’ve decided to plan for a *Minimal Viable Project* first and then add the extra features, depending on how much time was left.
+Considering that I don’t have enough experience and therefore insight into how much time it costs and how difficult implementing some features are, I’ve decided to plan for a *Minimal Viable Project* first and then add the extra features, depending on how much time is left.
 **The requirements for the Minimal Viable Project:**
 1. An explanation of the game.
 2. Good navigation indications by use of buttons and icons.